 How to make your Egg and chick craft, step by step

 If possible, print onto cardstock.
 (It doesn’t have to be super thick cardstock.
-I tend to use 65lb cardstock and this works well and doesn’t jam my printer).
+I tend to use cardstock of weight 176g/m2 and this works well and doesn’t jam my printer).

 Next, paint the Easter egg.
 We used a sponge to apply the paint – great fun and very preschooler-friendly.